top of page

 Understanding The Role Of A Creative Listener

-At the outset, I recognised that taking time to understand what it means to work as a Creative Listener in depth was not explicitly defined within the contracted terms I had been engaged in.
-However, it felt essential.
-Before I could respond to the Creative Agents with any clarity or responsibility, I needed to understand what this position required in practice and how to carry it out to a professional and considered standard.
-While this sits slightly alongside the expected outcomes of the evaluation, it forms an important part of the context in which the work was developed.
+At the outset, I recognised that the work of a Creative Listener was not explicitly defined within my terms of reference.
+It felt essential that, before I could respond to the Creative Agents with any clarity or responsibility, I needed to understand what this position required and how to carry it out to a professional and considered standard.
+I recognise that this matter is secondary to the evaluation's expected outcomes; however, it forms an essential part of the context in which they were arrived at.

-When I first stepped into the Neighbourhood Creative Agents programme, I quickly realised I did not fully understand what a Creative Listener was meant to be.
-I could sense the importance of the work and its potential, but I did not yet have a clear way of working.
-That uncertainty stayed with me and unsettled me more than I expected.
+I could sense the importance of the position and its potential, but I did not yet have a clear way of working.
+That uncertainty stayed and unsettled me.

-As part of this, I attended the Nature Connectedness conference at the Museum of Making.
+As part of this I attended the Nature Connectedness conference at the Museum of Making, which considered community project evaluation, albeit in the Nature sector.
 What struck me was that, while there was clear interest from national organisations in the idea of a Creative Listener, there was no shared or clearly defined understanding of what this actually looked like in practice.
 It felt present, even in demand, but still in an early, developing stage.
-That stayed with me.
-It made the lack of definition more visible, and the responsibility of the work feel less certain.
+The lack of visible definition and responsibility of the work generated feelings of uncertainty and discomfort.

-Alongside this, I looked for cultural reference points that could help frame my thinking.
+Alongside, I looked for cultural reference points that could help frame my thinking.
 I turned to Stephen Willats, whose work had recently been reshown locally, as well as to Ursula K. Le Guin's Carrier Bag Theory and the 2025 Reith Lectures on community.
-I was trying to build an approach that felt both methodical and grounded, drawing on existing ways of understanding participation, narrative and structure within community practice.
+I was trying to build an approach grounded in the situation while still maintaining structure, drawing on participation, narrative, and community practice.

-Even with that grounding, I still needed something more tangible to work with.
+Even with those intentions, I still needed something tangible to work with.

-My response to that was to look for a framework that could offer some clarity.
-I returned to Stephen Willats because his work appeared to provide exactly that.
-His structured approaches to mapping relationships, using questions, diagrams and visual systems, gave me something I could begin to test within my own practice.
+My response was to look for a framework that could offer some clarity.
+I returned to Stephen Willats.
+His structured approaches to mapping relationships, using questions, diagrams, and visual systems born of early computation, gave me something I could begin to test in my own practice.
 It felt rigorous and considered.
 It felt like it had edges.

 Willats' handbook Artwork As Social Model: A Manual Of Questions And Propositions (2012), developed from his work engaging creatively with communities, became a key point of reference.
 I chose to adopt this as a working manual, using its questions and propositions to guide my approach and bring structure to what I was observing and recording.

-This became my first attempt to understand creative listening through a defined structure, applying and testing an existing model to see whether it could support what I was witnessing in the Creative Agents’ work.
-You can read more about this early thinking here: Collaborative Evaluation: Stephen Willats & Community Art
+This became my first attempt to understand creative listening through a defined structure, applying and testing an existing model to see whether it could support what I was witnessing in the Creative Agents' work.
+You can read more about this here: Collaborative Evaluation: Stephen Willats & Community Art.

 Testing Methods | From Willats' Questionnaires To Representation